 Nurses play a critical role in patient care.
 They???re the smiling faces patients see when they???re sick; they???re advocates for the patients and their families.
 Truly, they are the heartbeat of a hospital.
 We care about you, your nursing career today and your future.
 Great options and great opportunities.

-As a Critical Care RN, we have opportunities for full time or part time night shifts.
+As a Critical Care RN, you will work 3 - 12 hour shifts from 7:00PM-7:30AM.
 You will also have the opportunity to utilize our self-scheduling tool for shift and weekend coverage.
-Enjoy an 18%-night shift differential and a flat rate $3/hour weekend shift differential. $10,000.00 Sign-on Incentive for RNs with a minimum of 12 months experience; requires a 2 year commitment.
+Enjoy an 18%-night shift differential and a flat rate $3/hour weekend shift differential. $15,000.00 Sign-on Incentive for RNs with a minimum of 12 months experience; requires a 2 year commitment.